adriangibanelbtactic/franckchalon-zimbra-nextcloud-connector/README.md

 # zimbra-nextcloud-connector

-Cloud integrates Nextcloud file browsing, upload, media preview, public read-only links, trash management and collaborative document editing into Zimbra Modern UI.
-It supports ONLYOFFICE and Euro-Office through the matching Nextcloud connector.
+This Zimlet integrates Nextcloud directly into the Zimbra Modern UI, providing file browsing, uploads, media previews, public read-only links, trash management, and collaborative document editing.
+It supports both ONLYOFFICE and Euro-Office through their respective Nextcloud connectors.

 Created and maintained by **Franck Chalon** as an independent community project.